 Yes, banks generally offer a slightly higher interest rate than normal deposits.
 Usually, banks offer 0.25 percent to 0.75 percent more interest than normal RDs.

 Yes, you can withdraw your Recurring Deposit before the term is over.
 However, you have to bare the penalty that comes with premature withdrawals.

 Yes, you can add nominees in your Recurring Deposit account.

-A delay of even one day in your instalment payment, will either have interest penalty or cash penalty.
+A delay of even one day in your instalment payment, will either have an interest penalty or a cash penalty.
 Either ways, there will be an affect on your maturity amount.
 If you have more than 6 outstanding instalments, some banks reserve the right to close the RD account.